Do Not Feed the Monkeys: Reception

+Do Not Feed the Monkey received a "Generally favorable" score on Metacritic with an average score of 77 based on 18 reviews.

 Do Not Feed the Monkeys was nominated for three awards at the 2019 Independent Games Festival, including the Seumas McNally Grand Prize.
 HobbyConsolas named it one of 2018's best Spanish-made games, and Edge España nominated it for the magazine's "Spanish Video Game of the Year" award, although the game lost to The Red Strings Club.
 Edge España's editors similarly nominated Fictiorama as their pick for 2018's best Spanish game developer, a distinction that ultimately went to Nomada Studio for its work on Gris.
 The game also won the award for "Best FS Play" at the 2018 Titanium Awards; in addition, it was nominated for "Independent Creator" at the 2020 Webby Awards.